mareo1997/MainProjects/README.md

 A client should not be forced to depend on interfaces it does not use.
 This principle suggests that a class should not be forced to implement interfaces it does not use.
 Instead of having a large, monolithic interface, it's better to have smaller, more specific interfaces tailored to the needs of the implementing classes.

+Dependency Inversion Principle (DIP):

+High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+Abstractions should not depend on details.
+Details should depend on abstractions.
+This principle encourages the use of dependency injection and inversion of control to achieve a decoupled and flexible design.
+High-level modules (e.g., business logic) should not depend on low-level modules (e.g., data access), but both should depend on abstractions (e.g., interfaces).

 Dependency injection provides several benefits:

 Decoupling: By injecting dependencies, classes become less dependent on the specific implementation details of their dependencies.
 This leads to more modular and loosely coupled code.